Home > Interview > Facades of The Future: Materials & Technologies Revolutionising the New-Generation Façades

 India is experiencing a construction boom in terms of the growing economy and it is accelerating the growth of the window & façade industry.
 Today, the windows & doors segment is standing approximately at 2 billion Euros which makes it a good sizable market.
 With mass and low-cost housings coming into the picture, the windows from good players at affordable prices with decent quality will have demand in the market.
 I believe that the windows & facades industry is going to grow manifolds.

-India has the best international claimed architects and they can replicate the best façade around the world in Indian buildings.
+India has the best international architects and they can replicate the best façade around the world in Indian buildings.
 Now in India, a lot of new materials are coming into the construction market.
-Performance windows are the trend and the best available option for such windows are uPVC as well as aluminum windows.
+Performance windows are the trend and the best available options for such windows are uPVC as well as aluminium windows.
 Glass is evolving day by day and it will play a very important part in the facade systems in the coming years.

 It is imperative that, in the future, buildings will become smarter, façades will become more complex, dynamic, and interactive, making the building/user interface far more intimate and individualized, predicts Gupta.
 While it can be challenging even to get users to adjust blinds in response to changing exterior lighting conditions, emerging automated technologies Accel House at Thane, designed by ZZ Hospital at Amanora Park Town by The Opus D’Sign Studio Architects will tune basic workspace conditions to each user, Gupta is optimistic.
 At the same time, users will be able to interact with individual workspace conditions very similar to how they engage with their smart devices, through graphics, motion, and voice which will be integrated into those very devices.